South Asian river dolphin: Conservation

 As of 2022, the IUCN Red List of mammals lists both South Asian river dolphins as endangered.
 Two assessments in 2014 and 2015 estimated populations of 3,500 for the Ganges river dolphin and 1,500 for the Indus river dolphin.
-The Ganges species appears to be decreasing, while the Indus species may be increasing.
+A survey of Indian rivers between 2021 and 2023 found over 6,000 Ganges river dolphins and only three Indus river dolphins.
 The habitat of these river dolphins intersects with some of the most densely populated areas, leading to intense competition for water and resources.

 The creation of dams and barrages in the Indus River system have heavily fragmented the range of the Indus river dolphin, leading to a population decline of 80% since the 19th century.
 Around 50 such structures have been built in the historical range of the Ganges species.
 Fragmentation of populations makes these dolphins more vulnerable to inbreeding.
 The heavy extraction of water in these dense populations also puts the dolphins at risk.

 River dolphins accumulate high amounts of persistent organic pollutants, pesticides, and heavy metals in their system due to being at the top of their riverine food web.
 Hence, they are seen as bioindicators for the health of river systems.
-Fisherman compete with these animals for fish of certain sizes.
+Fishermen compete with these animals for fish of certain sizes.
 Dolphins captured in fishing nets are usually accidental, but dolphin oil is sought after as a fish lure, and thus fishermen may be motivated to kill caught dolphins.
 Being nearly blind and relying on echolocation for navigation, river dolphins are also negatively affected by noise pollution from boats.

 South Asian river dolphins are protected by law in all the states they inhabit.
 They can be found in numerous protected areas, including ones established specifically for them, such as the Indus Dolphin Reserve in Pakistan and the Vikramshila Gangetic Dolphin Sanctuary in India.
 International trade is prohibited by the listing of the South Asian river dolphins on Appendix I of the Convention on International Trade in Endangered Species.
 The Ganges and Indus river dolphins are considered to be the national aquatic animals of India and Pakistan respectively.